 - The receipts that you have paid all O1 visa fees.

-- Proof that you have a job in the U.S (such as a letter from your employer, a contract, ).
+- Proof that you have a job in the United States (such as a letter from your employer, a contract, ).

 - Proof that you have extraordinary abilities (this should be the same proof that your employer has handed to USCIS).